-“This month I am getting married to my fiancé,” says Shefali on How to Make Your Second Marriage Successful.
-“Should I tell him about my previous marriage [which ended by mutual agreement after one month]?
+“In three weeks I am getting married to my fiancé,” says Shefali on 6 Ways to Avoid Repeating Your Past Relationship Mistakes.
+“Should I tell him about my previous marriage, which ended by mutual agreement after one month?
 If yes, then when?
-I’m positive he won’t find out about my past in the future.”
+I’m positive he won’t find out about my past if I don’t tell him…and I don’t want him to know I was married before.”

-Whether or not you’ve done premarital counseling (which every engaged couple should do), I recommend Saving Your Marriage Before It Starts: 7 Questions to Ask Before and After You Marry.
+How much you tell your fiancé about your past depends on your experiences, lifestyle, relationship, and values.
+Whether or not you’ve been married before, read Saving Your Marriage Before It Starts: Seven Questions to Ask Before — and After — You Marry.
 You’ll discover how to communicate honestly and deeply, not just talk.
 You’ll learn how to become “soul mates” – not just marriage partners.

 How Much Should You Tell Your Fiancé About Your Past?